Waterproofing Suspended Concrete Slab

 Sealing a suspended Concrete Slab with Drizoro Maxseal Super

-First part of Waterproofing Suspended concrete slab this way is to spread the Drizoro Maxseal Super below the slab itself before the pour.
+Part 1: Waterproofing the Suspended Concrete Slab- This way is to spread the Drizoro Maxseal Super below the slab itself before the pour.

-Second part of the application is carried out on the fresh concrete after leveling.
-The concrete slab now has enough strength to be walked over.
+Part 2: the application is carried out on the fresh concrete after levelling.
+The concrete slab has cured enough to be walked on.
 But still fresh enough to dampen the surface when troweled.

 Spread the Maxseal Super in powder form as supplied.
-The ratio of is 1,5 to 2,5 kg/m2.
-Endeavour to achieve a complete and uniform coverage.
-Immediately after spray the surface with water to prevent the superficial drying of the slab and to make the power troweling smoother.
+The ratio is 1,5 to 2,5 kg/m2.
+Endeavour to achieve complete and uniform coverage.
+Immediately after spraying the surface with water to prevent the superficial drying of the slab and to make the power troweling smoother.

 Troweling provides a monolithic waterproof layer.
 Dampening the surface during this process to improve penetration.
 This prevents an excessively quick drying, which would prevent proper hydration of Drizoro Maxseal® SUPER.